 In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software-Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract (ASU 2018-15).
-ASU 2018-15 provides additional guidance on ASU No. 2015-05, Intangibles-Goodwill and Other-Internal-Use Software-Customer's Accounting for Fees Paid in a Cloud Computing Arrangement, which was issued to help entities evaluate the accounting for fees paid by a customer in a cloud computing arrangement (hosting arrangement) by providing guidance for determining when the arrangement includes a software license.
-ASU 2018-15 aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
+ASU 2018-15 provides additional guidance on ASU No. 2015-05, Intangibles-Goodwill and Other-Internal-Use Software- Customer's Accounting for Fees Paid in a Cloud Computing Arrangement, which was issued to help entities evaluate the accounting for fees paid by a customer in a cloud computing arrangement (hosting arrangement) by providing guidance for determining when the arrangement includes a software license.
+ASU 2018-15 aligns the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
 The guidance (i) provides criteria for determining which implementation costs to capitalize as an asset related to the service contract and which costs to expense, (ii) requires an entity (customer) to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement and (iii) clarifies the presentation requirements for reporting such costs in the entity's financial statements.
 ASU 2018-15 is effective for annual reporting periods beginning after December 15, 2020, including interim periods within those fiscal years, with early adoption permitted.
 ASU 2018-15 should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-We expect to apply ASU 2018-15 prospectively and are currently evaluating the date of adoption, as well as the effect that ASU 2018-15 will have on our consolidated financial statements and related disclosures.
+We expect to apply ASU 2018-15 prospectively and are currently evaluating the effect that ASU 2018-15 will have on our consolidated financial statements and related disclosures.